 [woocommerce_my_account] – If you want to display the user account information, you can use this particular shortcode.

 These are some of the shortcodes you can use when it comes to WooCommerce page shortcodes.
 You can use any of the shortcodes on any page.

 Further, if you want to display two things on one page, you can do it too.
-For example, if you want to display the cart and checkout in one single page, you can paste both of these shortcodes in a single page.
+For example, if you want to display the cart and checkout on one single page, you can paste both of these shortcodes into a single page.
 In such cases, both cart and the checkout will be on the same page.
 Of course, this is not recommended at all.

-However, if you want, you can display the order tracking page in the My Account page, you can surely combine both of them.
+However, if you want, you can display the order tracking page on the My Account page, you can surely combine both of them.

 WooCommerce Product Shortcodes

-The next is product shortcode.
+The next is the product shortcode.
 WooCommerce allows you to use product shortcodes on various pages.
-You can display all the products using shortcode or you can display a specific set of products.
+You can display all the products using the shortcode or you can display a specific set of products.

 There are many tweaks you can do here.
 WooCommerce allows you to add many things in this shortcode.
 You can set the limit, you can set the category, etc. You can surely check out the WooCommerce documents for a complete list of the attributes and variations you can use.